KarvinJ/wii-sdl-starter/README.md

 # Building

-Requires devkitPro with the Nintendo wii toolchain, SDL2, SDL2_Image SDL2_mixer SDL2_ttf for the wii.
+Requires devkitPro with the Nintendo wii toolchain and SDL2 for the wii.

 ## Building instructions